 I think of skating and classic techniques as analogous to front crawl and breast stroke.
 The former is simply faster and better if you have the strength and fitness to pull it off for the required distance, though it can cause you to run out of gas early and be forced to stop if you don’t.
 The latter is slower and more conservative and well suited to a pace that doesn’t up the heart rate toward those aerobic threshold maximums.
 There are many different sub-techniques for skating, but I’ll concentrate on illustrating the benefits of the Gear 4 (V2 alternate, Open Field Skate, 2-Skate) technique where you double pole on every other leg stride.
 For example, I double pole while my weight is on my left ski, and bring my arms forward again while my weight is back on the right.
 The skating motion uses the glutes even more and the abductor and adductor hip flexors work through the action of pushing off the skate leg and bringing it back (closing the space between the legs) again.
 Double poling works the core and shoulders as in the classic technique.

-I have long held the view that the only way to really love living in Canada is to embrace the opportunities winter affords us, otherwise it’s just 4-5 months of misery.
+Getting out there I have long held the view that the only way to really love living in Canada is to embrace the opportunities winter affords us, otherwise it’s just 4-5 months of misery.
 Downhill skiing is fun, but endurance athletes need a bigger, better, badder workout to get the most out of the so-called ‘off-season’.
 Cross-country skiing is cheaper, better exercise, and has a reduced environmental impact by comparison.
 There is a small (and in my opinion, too well hidden) community of serious cross-country skiers in South and Central Ontario, and they could use some company from the multi-sport community.
 Find a resort with rentals and take a lesson, or buy an old pair used and go to your nearest provincial or national park one weekend.
 It’s the ultimate cardiovascular exercise, how can you pass it up?